 Black coffee ice cream.
 This easy homemade ice cream from Jeni's Splendid Ice Creams is gonna rock your summer.

 This black coffee ice cream is a caffeine fix, coffee fix, and ice cream fix all in one, whether you take it in a bowl or on a cone or straight off the spoon.
 Seriously, it’s so good.
 Damn good.
 We’re talking stick-a-spoon-in-it-and-swoon good.
 Know how every once in a while you taste something that’s so insanely good that a single spoonful pretty much satisfies?
 Nah, neither do we.
 Pass the ice cream, please.
-This recipe has been updated.
 Originally published March 16, 2012.–Renee Schettler Rossi

 How To Make This Coffee Ice Cream Even Better